 Am I the only one to push the envelope when my car is running low on fuel?
 Ignoring the innocuous red light or notification on the dashboard.
 Knowing that I really should stop to fill up, but on a mission to do x, y and z first.
 My anxiety levels slowly creep up as I continually check the fuel gauge.

-Wouldn’t it be easier to just to pull into a petrol station?
-Taking a few minutes to refuel would avoid my anxiety sky rocketing.
-Instead, I drive on, increasingly fretful of making it to my destination on the last teaspoon of fuel!
+Wouldn’t it be easier to simply pull into a petrol station?
+Taking a few minutes to refuel would avoid my anxiety from skyrocketing.
+Instead, I drive on, increasingly fretful about making it to my destination on the last teaspoon of fuel!

-What on earth does this has to do with yoga?
+What on earth does this have to do with yoga?

 Life continues to be hectic but……

 Speaking to a student yesterday we touched on this very subject.
-For a long period of time (years in fact!) she had told herself that she did not have the time to do yoga.
-A busy, often stressed working mum, she felt like she never had a moment to herself.
+For a long period of time (years in fact!), she had told herself that she did not have the time to do yoga.
+A busy & often stressed working mum, she felt like she never had a moment to herself.
 Tired of the excuses & knowing that she had to do something she decided to start a regular yoga practice.
 Two months on she is amazed at how easily she has fitted two yoga sessions into her week.
 She set the intention, diarised the times & has created the space.
 She looks forward to her yoga.
-She feels calmer, less harried & says that her family have noticed this too.
+She feels calmer, and less harried & says that her family has noticed this too.
 To that end, they are all benefiting from yoga!